Statistical Mechanics of Support Vector Regression: Theoretical Framework

-Note that the solution to the objective in Eq.~\ref{eq:partition_func} under this data distribution depends highly on the correlation between centers $\bar\bpsi$ and encoding representations $\bpsi$.
-Specifically, in the limit $P\to\infty$, optimal weights and the generalization error asymptotes to:
+Note that the solution to the objective in Eq.\eqref{eq:partition_func} under this data distribution depends critically on the correlation between centers $\bar\bpsi$ and encoding representations $\bpsi$.
+Specifically, in the large-sample limit $P\to\infty$, the optimal weights and generalization error converge to:

-where $\tr$ denotes the normalized trace operator, $\w_*$ is the target weights projected to the learnable subspace, and $E_\infty$ is the irreducible error corresponding to the unexplainable variance in the target \cite{atanasov2022onset}. \\ Performing the quenched average with this distribution under the replica symmetric ansatz and a saddle point approximation (see SI.\ref{sec:SI_replica} for details), the mean-field solution is described by three effective quantities: the \textit{effective regularization} $\tilde \lambda$, \textit{effective tube size} $\tilde\varepsilon$ and the \textit{effective load} $\tilde \alpha$:
+where $\tr$ denotes the normalized trace operator.
+The vector $\w_*$ represents the projection of the target weights $\bar\w$ into the subspace accessible to the learner, and $E_\infty$ denotes the irreducible error corresponding to the unexplainable variance in the target \cite{atanasov2022onset}.

+By performing the quenched average using this distribution—under a replica symmetric ansatz and saddle-point approximation (see SI.\ref{sec:SI_replica})—we obtain a mean-field theory characterized by three effective parameters: the \textit{effective regularization} $\tilde\lambda$, the \textit{effective tube size} $\tilde\varepsilon$, and the \textit{effective load} $\tilde\alpha$: